Guaranteed Recovery of Planted Cliques and Dense Subgraphs by Convex Relaxation: Experimental Results

 In this section, we empirically evaluate the performance of our relaxation for the planted densest $k$-subgraph problem.
 Specifically, we apply our relaxation \eqref{eq: dks relaxation} to $N$-node random graphs sampled from the planted dense $k$-subgraph model for a variety of planted clique sizes $k$.

 For each randomly generated program input, we apply the Alternating Directions Method of Multipliers (ADMM) to solve \eqref{eq: dks relaxation}.
 ADMM has recently gained popularity as an algorithmic framework for distributed convex optimization, in part, due to its being well-suited to large-scale problems arising in machine learning and statistics.
 A full overview of ADMM and related methods is well beyond the scope of this paper; we direct the reader to the recent survey \cite{boyd2011distributed} and the references within for more details.
+Note that we may also solve \eqref{eq: dks relaxation} by reformulating as the semidefinite program~\eqref{eq: dks sdp primal} and then solve this SDP using interior point methods when the graph $G$ is small.
+However, the memory requirements needed to formulate and solve the Newton system corresponding to \eqref{eq: dks relaxation} are prohibitive for graphs containing more than a few hundred nodes.

 A specialization of ADMM to our problem is given as Algorithm~\ref{alg: ADMM}; specifically, Algorithm~\ref{alg: ADMM} is a modification of the ADMM algorithm for Robust PCA given by \cite[Example~3]{goldfarb2010fast}.
 We iteratively solve the linearly constrained optimization problem